chriquidov/ITCscrapping/README.md

 ## Project purpose
 ---
-In this project we tried to extract as much data as possible from the website [Indeed](https://www.indeed.com/jobs?q=Data%20Scientist&l=United%20States&vjk=92ecfcf3e426868a), in which one can find a big amount of job offers, including lots of information regarding the job.
+In this project we tried to extract as much data as possible from the website [Indeed](https://www.indeed.com/jobs?q=Data%20Scientist&l=United%20States&vjk=92ecfcf3e426868a), in which one can find a big amount of job offers, including lots of information regarding his own profession.

 ## Results
 ---
-The Scrapper is now able to be work from the command line, scrapping:
+The Scrapper is now able to be worked from the command line, scrapping:
 - Job offers corresponding to a specific title entered by the user, scrapping the number of job offers required by the user

  ### 1. Information gathered for each job offer: